NonNavi/Vertex-Render-For-Godot-4/README.md

  ## Known Issues
+ - ### Everything is black/unshaded at runtime
+ Check your Debugger log, and check for any shader global related errors or warnings, if that is the case, reload your project.<br>
+ If your error is not related to missing shder globals, consider reporting it [here](https://github.com/NonNavi/Vertex-Render-For-Godot-4/issues).
  - ### All lights are missing at runtime
  Lights should be part of the "Light" group, otherwise they wont be taken into account, *vertex_renderer.gd* should intercept new nodes and add them to the Light group, when the